Are you still working even though you can retire if you wanted?

 I started the Rock Your Retirement show in 2016.
 Since then it has been downloaded over 220,000 times.
 Potential sponsors have reached out to me.
-And I've been asked many times why I started the show.
+And I've asked many times why I started the show.

 It started as a personal project but has grown to much more than that.
 But since you asked, I'll try to explain it.